-Since the end of the reporting period ended April 30, 2021 and up to the date of this MD&A, cash proceeds of approximately \$0.36 million have been received for the exercise of common share purchase warrants and stock options.
+Since the end of the reporting period ended July 31, 2021 and up to the date of this MD&A, cash proceeds of approximately \$0.15 million have been received for the exercise of common share purchase warrants and stock options.

-During the six months ended April 30, 2021:
+During the nine months ended July 31, 2021:

 - (i) cash proceeds of approximately \$23.0 million were received from a brokered bought deal offering (Offering) of 19,205,000 units, including the full exercise of the underwriters' 15% over-allotment option, at the issue price of \$1.20 per unit (2021 Units).
 Each 2021 Unit consists of a common share and one common share purchase warrant, with each common share purchase warrant being exercisable into one common share at a price of \$1.70 per share until March 1, 2023, subject to abridgment of the exercise period if the 10-day volume-weighted price of the Company's common shares exceeds \$3.05 per share.
 As consideration for services provided in connection with the Offering, the Company paid to the underwriters: a cash commission of \$1,452,981, a corporate finance fee of 384,100 2021 Units (Corporate Finance Fee Units) and 1,210,818 broker warrants (also referred to as compensation options), where each broker warrant entitles the holder to purchase one 2021 Unit at \$1.20 until March 1, 2023 (Broker Warrant).
 The Corporate Finance Fee Units and Broker Warrants issued were valued at \$460,920 and \$2,350,924, respectively.
-Share issuance costs totalling \$258,837 were also incurred and paid; - (ii) cash proceeds of approximately \$8.0 million were received from the exercise of common share purchase warrants and stock options; and - (iii) upon receipt of a conversion notice from the holder of the Debentures, the outstanding principal of \$1.0 million was converted into 4,000,000 common shares, at the fixed conversion price of \$0.25 per common share.
+The value of the Broker Warrants was determined using the Geske Model.
+Share issuance costs totalling \$258,837 were also incurred and paid; - (ii) cash proceeds of approximately \$8.55 million were received from the exercise of common share purchase warrants and stock options; and - (iii) upon receipt of a conversion notice from the holder of the Debentures, the outstanding principal of \$1.0 million was converted into 4,000,000 common shares, at the fixed conversion price of \$0.25 per common share.
 No additional consideration was received for the conversion into common shares.